Optimise Your Health, Transform Your Life

 Turnaround time: 7 working days

-For this SIBO test, you drink a small amount of sugary solution and collect breath samples over three hours.
+For this SIBO test, you drink a small amount of sugary solution and collect breath samples over 3 hours.
 The type of gas found in your breath will reveal if you have bacteria where it shouldn’t be, and what type they are.
 Armed with this information, you’ll receive personalised advice to help you take action.

 Associated symptoms for testing